booklore-app/booklore-docs/docs/tools/task-manager.md

 ## 🌟 What You'll Achieve

-With Task Management, you can:
+With System Task Manager, you can:

 - **Free up disk space** by clearing cached files when needed
 - **Synchronize metadata** between your database and book files